A-level results are released on Thursday, 15 August 2019

 If you think you haven’t done as well as planned start to consider your options now.
 If you miss your offer by a grade there is a possibility that you will still be accepted by your firm choice but there is no way of knowing until you check UCAS Track on results day.

 Feel prepared for anything by doing your research now.
-You’ll also want to check out our introduction to Clearing guide.
+You might want to check out our sister site The Uni Guide, which has a complete guide to finding a university in Clearing.
 Of course there is your insurance choice, but if you feel in your heart that this option was never going to be right for you then it’s worth looking at what else is out there that might suit you better.

 Unis won’t always know exactly what courses will become available in Clearing before results day but they’ll have a bit of idea.
 When you’re doing your research online make sure then when you look at the course you look to see whether they are advertising places.
 If they are this will be clearly stated and in most cases an admissions number will be advertised or you’ll be able to request a call-back.

 If you think you’ve aced your exams and are wondering whether you could be suited to a different course or university check out our straightforward guide to Adjustment.